ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupsApi.md

 <a name="organisationgroupscreateorganisationgroup"></a>
 # **OrganisationGroupsCreateOrganisationGroup**
-> CsApiApiResponseInt32 OrganisationGroupsCreateOrganisationGroup (CsApiInsertOrganisationGroupRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 OrganisationGroupsCreateOrganisationGroup (CSInsertOrganisationGroupRequest request, string xChronosheetsAuth)

 Create an organisation group